mintopia/aoc-2022/README.md

 ## Usage

-Once you have installed dependencies, if you're running PHP natively, you can use `run.php` to see the available commands
+Once you have installed dependencies, if you're running PHP natively, you can use `php aoc` or `./aoc`' to see the available commands

 ```bash
 php aoc list